GabrielHK97/satiro/README.md

 This package provides a compact set of utilities to simplify password validation with Zod:

 - A schema creator that returns a Zod schema configured for password rules (length, character classes, etc.).
-- A standalone validator that runs password checks and returns a detailed structured result with validation status and character counts.
+- A standalone validator that runs password checks and returns a boolean result indicating validation status.
 - Predefined password criteria examples for common use cases.

 These utilities make it easy to create consistent password assertions across validation layers (forms, APIs, unit tests) while keeping the rules declarative and reusable.